Smaug123/WoofWare.Whippet/README.md

 You can supply `<WhippetSuppressPlugin>JsonSerializeGenerator,JsonParseGenerator</WhippetSuppressPlugin>` (for example) next to `<WhippetFile>` to suppress on that file the action of all of the specified comma-separated list of generators.
-(That is, we will ignore any generator from a class)
+(That is, we will ignore any generator defined in a class with one of these names.)

 ## Standalone tool